wiebow/fighting-computers/content/Projects/Commodore 128/Commodore 128 assembly - Part 3.md

 ![[Screenshot from 2018-03-31 12-05-31.png]]*An output of 1 means there is 64K available for the VDC chip.*

 >[!Note]
->Of course, when your result is a `0` it does not mean there's only 16K in your machine, only that the VCD is configured to use 16K modules.
+>When your result is a `0` it does not mean there's only 16K in your machine, only that the VDC is configured to use 16K modules.
 So there still might be 64K available.
 I have not found a way to check this, apart from trying to write something outside the 16K. :)

 Writing to the VDC RAM takes two steps: